 Dartford

 § This page gives an overview of the Dartford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Dartford lies on the Thames estuary in north-west Kent, with a town centre known for its historic churches, markets, and parks.
 The River Darent flows through, with Dartford Heath and Darenth Valley offering green landscapes.
 Nearby Bluewater, one of Europe’s largest shopping centres, is a regional landmark.
 The district includes suburban communities and riverside landscapes, with a mix of urban life, parkland, and proximity to the Thames shaping its geography.

-The administrative boundary of Dartford can be viewed on OpenStreetMap: District Boundary of Dartford.
+The administrative boundary of Dartford can also be viewed on OpenStreetMap: District Boundary of Dartford.

 Key Facts about Dartford